 Fun Activities that Teach the Color Wheel

 Teaching the color wheel is a great way to introduce art for the school year.
 Even if you have done the color wheel before a quick review will help your kids remember things like complementary colors, analogous colors, primary colors, secondary colors and understanding the order of the rainbow.

-Mixing Colored Water
+Teach the Color Wheel by Mixing Colored Water

 Using food coloring in the primary colors and cups of water, you can mix different color combinations and naturally discover secondary colors.

 Tip: Use vocabulary words like primary colors and secondary colors to describe what you make.
 This is a great introduction activity to the color wheel and works from kids in pre k through elementary discovering colors.

 Learn the Color Wheel by Introducing Complementary Color Art

 Complementary colors live on opposite sides of the color wheel.
 In this project have your child use geometric patterns to alternate complementary colors.
 This will give a stunning piece of geometric art and it will help your child to find complementary colors.